kensho-technologies/graphql-compiler/README.rst

 Mapping SQLAlchemy :code:`Table` objects to GraphQL objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-SQL tables will be represented as GraphQL objects in the :code:`schema` field of the :code:`SQLALchemySchemaInfo` through the :code:`vertex_name_to_table` parameter.
+The next step is top map SQLAlchemy :code:`Table` reflecting the tables in the underlying database to GraphQL objects in the :code:`schema` field of the :code:`SQLALchemySchemaInfo` through the :code:`vertex_name_to_table` parameter.

+The :code:`get_sqlalchemy_schema_info_from_specified_metadata` uses this parameter to construct the GraphQL objects by using the specified GraphQL object name for each table and reflecting the columns with matching GraphQL types as fields in the schema.

 Constructing this parameter can be divided into two steps:

+- Generating the SQLAlchemy :code:`Table` objects
+- Choosing the GraphQL object names

 Generating the SQLAlchemy :code:`Table` objects
 '''''''''''''''''''''''''''''''''''''''''''''''

-SQLAlchemy :code:`Table` objects are a python representation of underlying SQL tables.

 There are two standard workflows when working with SQLAlchemy :code:`Table objects` define the tables in python and then `create them in the underlying database